Does Being Bankrupt Affect My Eligibility For Pre-Settlement Funding?

 Bankruptcy and Personal Injury Laws

-• Compensation for the loss of future earnings you need for support
+• Compensation for the loss of future earnings needed for support

-• Recovery for the wrongful death of the someone you relied on for support
+• Recovery for the wrongful death of someone you relied on for support

 • All monies received because you were a crime victim